On this page:

 Satisfactory academic progress for engineering students in PhD programs is monitored by the Graduate School as well as the degree program.
 Please refer to the Academic Information section of the Graduate School Bulletin for specific information related to policies concerning PhD students.

 Satisfactory Academic Progress and Title IV Financial Aid: Federal regulations require that students receiving federal Title IV financial aid maintain satisfactory academic progress (SAP).
 SAP is evaluated annually at the end of the spring semester.
 In order to be considered to be maintaining SAP and thus be eligible for federal financial aid, a student must maintain minimum requirements for cumulative grade-point average (>2.70 for master's and >3.0 for DSc) and pace (credit earned for at least 67% of the credits attempted).
 The degree must also be completed within the maximum time frame allowed for the program (defined as 150% of the required credits).
 Students who are not maintaining progress will be notified by Engineering Student Services and, barring an approved appeal, are ineligible for aid for future semesters.
 PhD students should refer to the Graduate School Bulletin for specific information related to SAP.
 Additional information about SAP is available from Student Financial Services.

 Services for students with hearing, temporary or permanent visual, orthopedic, learning or other disabilities are coordinated through Disability Resources.
 Identifying oneself as having a disability is voluntary.

-All students in the School of Engineering & Applied Science are expected to conform to high standards of conduct.
+All students in the McKelvey School of Engineering are expected to conform to high standards of conduct.
 This statement on student academic integrity is intended to provide guidelines on academic behaviors that are not acceptable.
 Visit the McKelvey Academic Integrity webpage to review the policy.